pearigee/huckleberry/README.md

 As you can see, method expressions are wrapped in angle brackets rather than parens.
 The two can forms can be combined at will.
 Notice the lambda function in the second example.

 ### Method creation
-Methods new methods can be created like so:
+New methods can be created like so:
 ```clojure
 (defm number? [to: max do: f]
     (for-each i (range this max) (f i)))